bluesky/bluesky-queueserver/docs/source/tutorials.rst

 the lock, time (``time``, ``time_str``) when the lock was applied and optional note (``note``) for other users of the system, explaining the reason why the lock was applied.
-The parameter ``emergency_lock_key_is_set`` (``False``) indicates that the emergency key is not set and the manager can be unlocked only only with the key used to lock it.
+The parameter ``emergency_lock_key_is_set`` (``False``) indicates that the emergency key is not set and the manager can be unlocked only with the key used to lock it.

 Lock the environment with a note::